Webb Breaks Ryun’s High School Mile Record - This Day in Track & Field

 (c) Copyright 2012-all rights reserved.
 May not be reprinted or retransmitted without permission.

-(May 27) -- South Lakes, Va.
-High School senior Alan Webb, with the able assistance of coach Scott Raczko, fulfilled the great promise he had shown since his sophomore year by running 3:53.43 at the 2001 Prefontaine Classic in Eugene, Oregon, to break Jim Ryun's 36-year-old National HS Record in the Mile (3:55.3).
+EUGENE, Ore. -- South Lakes, Va.
+High School senior Alan Webb, with the able assistance of coach Scott Raczko, fulfilled the great promise he had shown since his sophomore year by running 3:53.43 at the 2001 Prefontaine Classic to shatter Jim Ryun's 36-year-old National HS Record in the Mile (3:55.3).

 Running well off the pace of the rabbits and the lead pack, Webb went through quarter-mile splits of 58.1, 1:57.9, and 2:58.4, and then clicked into another gear.
-The crowd virtually ignored the great El Guerrouj, who was pulling away from Bernard Lagat and the rest of the field, and devoted all of its energy to Webb, who rewarded the faithful with a great 55-second last 1/4 to finish off his record run.
+The crowd virtually ignored the great El Guerrouj, who was pulling away from Bernard Lagat and the rest of the field, and devoted all of its energy to Webb, who rewarded the faithful with a great 55-second last 1/4 to finish off his record run to place an impressive 5th overall.
 And on the way, he also took down another Ryun record, clocking 3:38.26 at 1500 meters.

 El Guerrouj, a student of the sport who knew full well the impact of Webb’s run, grabbed his new friend by the arm and they went on a joint victory lap, much to the delight of the adoring Eugene fans.
 Soaking up his new-found fame, the fun-loving Webb gladly signed autographs for at least an hour after the meet had ended.